sternenseemann/spacecookie/README.md

 * "Links" to other servers are like file/directory menu entries but the server's hostname and its port must be added (tab-separated).

 The file type characters are defined in [RFC1436](https://tools.ietf.org/html/rfc1436#page-10).
 Detailed documentation on the gophermap format [can be found here](./docs/gophermap-pygopherd.txt).

+## Portability

+Spacecookie's portability is mostly limited by [haskell-socket](https://github.com/lpeterse/haskell-socket), since it does not require systemd or anything else to run. haskell-socket should run on any POSIX-compliant Operating system and Windows, so Spacecookie should support those OS as well.

+I personally however have only tested Spacecookie on GNU/Linux (with and without systemd) so far.
+Feel free to send me an email or generate a [build report](http://hackage.haskell.org/package/spacecookie/reports/) if you've built (or failed to do so) on another platform!

 ## HTTP Support?